marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ### Handling Transitions and Ensuring Safety
 - Consider how long it takes for an Energy Object to switch power states.
-- Recommendation to standardize a data model for safe limits on frequency or speed of transitions to avoid accuracy loss and prevent device/component's damage.
+- Recommendation to standardize a data model for safe limits on frequency or speed of transitions to prevent device/component's damage.
+- Recommendation to standardize a data model to preserved measurement accuracy.
 - Model SLAs that include both performance (e.g., transition time) and device safety (e.g., cycle limitations).